Score Optional Sections

 Comments

-There is a clear and explicit connection between all goals and their corresponding PLAAFP sections evidenced by consistent data sources used to describe baseline data as well as the target for the goal.
+There is a clear and explicit connection between all goals and their corresponding PLAAFP sections evidenced by consistent data source used to describe baseline data as well as the target for the goal.

 Comments